Helpful Resources for Human Trafficking Victims

 Safe House Project helps survivors of human trafficking escape, find shelter, and rebuild their lives.
 The organization partners with over 479 safe homes across the U.S., serving over 150 survivors each month and providing 174,000 safe nights annually for survivors.

 Safe House Project works closely with law enforcement and community partners to help survivors safely exit trafficking situations.
-Their referral system ensures survivors are quickly connected to safe housing, medical care, trauma therapy, and legal assistance.
-Since 2017, they have also trained over 400,000 people to identify and prevent trafficking.
+Its referral system ensures survivors are quickly connected to safe housing, medical care, trauma therapy, and legal assistance.
+Since 2017, it has also trained over 400,000 people to identify and prevent trafficking.

 Beyond immediate support, Safe House Project offers Survivor Scholarships and Internships, providing education, work experience, and career development to help survivors build stable, independent futures.

-For immediate assistance, call 507-769-0819 or visit their website to request placement in a safe home through a referral form.
+For immediate assistance, call 507-769-0819 or visit the website to request placement in a safe home through a referral form.

 Location: Worldwide